Ruthin Cycling Club currently organises weekly group on-road rides as detailed below, and supports local Time Trial events in the summer season.

 We have a club membership with RideWithGPS which gives all members free access to our library of local routes and access to those routes as if you were a fully paid-up RWGPS subscriber.
 When you join our club you will be invited to subsciibe to our RWGPS club (free of charge!).
 This benefit includes off-line, downloaded, turn-by-turn navigation on your smartphone using the RWGPS app.
 And you can use our route library to plan your own trips if you are not familiar with the area.

 Below is a selection of typical club rides, but there are loads more in the Club Library.
 We go to several other destinations and regularly update the routes for variety.
 And sometimes they are changed on the day according to riders’ abilities and the weather!

 A typical Wednesday ride for the “Not Quite So Fast” group: To Prion some 20 miles with 1,200 feet climbing.

 Sunday B group ride To Rhyl, some 46miles with 2,250 feet climbing.

-Sunday A group ride To Llangollen, some 50miles with 4,700 feet climbing.
+Sunday A group ride To Llangollen, some 51 miles with 4,100 feet climbing.